Crumar • Performer

 The Performer is best remembered for its Strings.
 A simple 3-band equalizer with high, mid and low sliders can be used to give the strings shimmering sparkle or moody dark timbres.
 The Strings section uses two oscillators per voice with 8' and 16' settings.
 Simple Attack and Sustain sliders give you some control of your string's envelope settings.

 The Brass section is less exciting.
 It uses a single oscillator with just a square wave to generate a weak Brass sound.
-It has a low-pass VCF filter with resonance, but it too is pretty weak.
+It has a low-pass voltage-controlled filter with resonance, but it too is pretty weak.
 Simple Attack and Decay sliders control its limited envelope settings too.

 The LFO is pretty nice, with delay length, rate and depth control.
 It can modulate both Brass and String sections and can be routed either to the VCF or pitch.
 There are three outputs on the back: main output, brass output and signal output (for external processing) as well as CV and Gate connections.
 It has been used by Duran Duran.